matthew-guerra/matthew-guerra.github.io/methodology.md

 3. Conduct and interpret tests of statistical inference.
 4. Interpret OLS regression model results from real research, including dummy variables and interaction terms.
-5. Become familiar with performing analysis using the R and RStudio statistical software.
+5. Become familiar with performing analysis using R and Posit Cloud.